JeffreySarnoff/TimeDates.jl/docs/src/index.md

 # TimeDates.jl

-Offers TimeDate, a nanosecond resolved type similar to DateTime.

-* A date-and-time type with nanosecond resolution
+Offers TimeDate, a date-and-time type with nanosecond resolution

 * TimeDate works like DateTime with more precision
 * Supports Dates.jl methods
 * Interconverts with DateTime, Date

 * Adds ranges with CompoundPeriod steps
 * Adds `periods`, a NamedTuple constructor
+* introduces round(::Time, ::TimePeriod, ::RoundingMode)

 ----